 Traditional Funnel Vs. Viral Funnel

 The Viral Funnel: Compared to the structure of the traditional funnel, this one is flipped.
-Instead of a small portion converted from a large amount of traffic, a large portion of traffic is created by few through the organic sharing of an app.
+Instead of a small portion converted from a large amount of traffic, a large portion of traffic is created by few through the organic sharing of a viral app.

 There are two ways that quality traffic is generated:

-- A new user putting his/her friend(s) on the product, suggesting that they try it.
+1. A new user is putting his/her friend(s) on the product, suggesting that they try it.

-- A referral code that a user can share to provide mutual benefit to the user and the potential new user.
-This is highly effective except if the business that offers this incentive is still budding it may bite into cash or profits too much.
+2. A referral code that a user can share to provide mutual benefit to the user and the potential new user.
+This is highly effective except if the business that offers this incentive is still budding it may bite into cash or profit too much.

 Practical Strategies to Drive Virality

 There are many ways one can incorporate engaging elements into user-experience.
-Gamification is one that I will mention next but for more great ways on how to engage, check out this article (link to Engagement article I wrote).
+Gamification is one that I will mention next.

 The Power of Gamification